DrHurel/go-four/README.md

 # TODO

-- ensure same user don't trigger game start by rejoining
 - set up logic for game end
+  - [x] game won by a player
+  - [] null game
 - set up logic for playing onlines
-  - ensure sync between clients and players switching
+  - [x] ensure sync between clients and players switching
-  - find a way to resync if a client reconnects/reloads
+  - [x] find a way to resync if a client reconnects/reloads
 - set up logic for playing with bots